Angel of Death (Slayer song): Reception and legacy

 Although "Angel of Death" did not chart, it was highly praised by critics reviewing Reign in Blood.
 Clay Jarvas of Stylus Magazine observed how the song "smokes the asses of any band playing fast and/or heavy today.
 Lyrically outlining the horrors to come, while musically laying the groundwork for the rest of the record: fast, lean and filthy."
 Adrien Begrand of PopMatters remarked that "There's no better song to kick things off than the masterful 'Angel of Death', one of the most monumental songs in metal history."

-Matthew Trzcinski, critic for Showbiz CheatSheet, rated the song as the 2nd most "horribly racist" song and criticized the band for their "dehumanizing" lyrics and approaching the subject matter with "zero sensitivity".
+The guitar riff in the song's midsection is seen by some as a "turning point" for the band creatively and musically.
+Adrien Begrand of Decibel wrote, "They underachieved on Hell Awaits, coasting a bit, showing little to no progression in the wake of Haunting the Chapel, but that riff, that wicked groove shakes the band out of their creative stasis."
+Vocalist Tom Araya's opening scream in the track has been referred to one "for the ages."

-The song was notably sampled for use as the main riff in the 1990 song "Godlike" by industrial act KMFDM.

-The same riff has been sampled by many other artists including Public Enemy for their track "She Watch Channel Zero".
+The song was sampled for use as the main riff in the 1990 song "Godlike" by industrial act KMFDM.
+It was also sampled by Public Enemy for their track "She Watch Channel Zero", as well as by M.O.P for their song "Raise Hell".

 "Angel of Death" was featured in the opening scene of the 2002 stunt comedy Jackass: The Movie, where Johnny Knoxville rents and modifies a car before engaging in a crash-up derby.

+In Tristan Egolf’s 2006 novel Kornwolf, the song serves to set off the werewolf.